Excelsior Award

 - Excelsior Award Red covers titles suitable for readers in KS4 (14+).

-- Excelsior Award Black covers titles suitable for readers in Sixth From ((16+).
+- Excelsior Award Black covers titles suitable for readers in Sixth Form ((16+).

 A shortlist for each age category is chosen by a panel of librarians, comic creators and booksellers but the winners are chosen by students from participating schools.